 2. World Education Service (WES) Students may elect to order the WES ICAP service.
 This service allows applicants to submit their official educational documents only once--to WES.
-NMU would then receive the verified documents from WES.If, at the time of application to NMU, you have course work in progress at a non-U.S./non-Canadian* institution, you must also submit your additional documents for evaluation upon completion of your current study.
+NMU would then receive the verified documents from WES.If, at the time of application to NMU, you have post-secondary course work in progress at a non-U.S./non-Canadian* institution, you must also submit your additional documents for evaluation upon completion of your current study.
 There will be an additional fee to the agency (ECE, WES, NAEG) for this.
 Upon receipt of the final report, NMU will review your admission status again to insure that you meet admissions requirements. *An evaluation of credits may be requested for some Canadian institutions' documents.
 Evaluations may be waived for some international schools affiliated or aligned with U.S. institutions.
 The NMU Admissions Office will notify applicants regarding any requests or waivers.

 Application Fee Exceptions and Waivers

 The application fee of $35 (undergraduate) may be paid online, by mail (check or money order), or by phone (credit card) by calling 1-800-682-97971-800-682-9797 or 1-906-227-26501-906-227-2650.